-Well, it can actually give you quite a bit of good information to help you make the right decision.
+Wine labels give you quite a bit of good information to help you make the right decision.
 But don’t let a little French scare you.
 While it may seem complicated at first, buying Bordeaux and Bordeaux Supérieur wines is quite simple.

 Start at the beginning and think about the A, B, C’s: appellations, blend and color.

-Let’s begin with the “A” component of our ABCs, the appellation or AOC.
 The label will clearly state, either on the front or the back, “Appellation Bordeaux Contrôlée” or “Appellation Bordeaux Supérieur Contrôlée.”

 AOC wines always have a vintage year on the label, either on the front or back, designating that the wine was made only with grapes harvested in the autumn of that year.

-In addition to strict controls in the vineyard, cellar and geographic delimitations, an appellation d’origine contrôlée wine is also blind tasted by wine professionals to judge its “typicity,” taking into consideration the varietals, soil, climate and vintage.
+In addition to strict controls in the vineyard, cellar and geographic delimitations, an appellation d’origine contrôlée wine is also blind tasted by wine professionals to judge its “typicity,” taking into consideration the varieties, soil, climate and vintage.